 1. Palazzo Altemps

-Located just north of Piazza Navona but seemingly worlds away from its crowds, Palazzo Altemps is a gorgeous gallery that houses an important collection of Greek and Roman sculptures within a dozen light-filled spaces.
-Set within an elegant 15th century palace, the works perfectly complement and enhance the beauty of the building itself, which features a central courtyard and a frescoed loggia lined with marble busts.
-The best thing about Palazzo Altemps is its relaxed and unhurried atmosphere: the statues are carefully arranged within the rooms to give ample space to each piece, allowing you to admire the art without being overwhelmed by too many pieces.
-Palazzo Altemps is one of Rome’s four National Museums (along with Palazzo Massimo, the Terme di Diocelziano and Crypta Balbi) which you can see on a combined ticket.
+Located just north of Piazza Navona but seemingly worlds away from its crowds, Palazzo Altemps is a gorgeous gallery that houses an important collection of Greek and Roman sculptures within its luminous halls.
+Set within an elegant 15th century palace, the classical works enhance the beauty of the building itself, which features a central courtyard and a frescoed loggia lined with marble busts.
+The best thing about Palazzo Altemps is its relaxed and unhurried atmosphere: the statues are carefully arranged within the rooms to give ample space to each work, allowing you to admire the art without being overwhelmed by too many pieces.
+Palazzo Altemps is one of Rome’s four National Museums (along with Palazzo Massimo, the Terme di Diocelziano and Crypta Balbi) which you can visit on a combined ticket.

 Piazza di S. Apollinare, 46, 00186 Roma RM

 Another one of Rome’s four National Museums, Palazzo Massimo has a more traditional layout than Palazzo Altemps and contains an extensive collection of classical art from marble and bronze sculptures to frescoes, mosaics and jewels.
 Some of the most important pieces in the museum include the Greek bronze sculpture Boxer at Rest, the marble Lancellotti Discobolus (Discus Thrower) and the extremely intricate Sarcophagus of Portonaccio, decorated with a battle scene between Romans and Barberians.
 The museum also has vivid garden frescoes from the Villa of Livia Drusilla, wife of Augustus, that date back to 30 BC.
 You can visit both Palazzo Altemps and Palazzo Massimo on a combined museum ticket (€12).